Multics > Library > Articles

 Security Testing

-According to Gary Dixon, as a result of the B2 effort, security-related code went through an additional security code audit process by several people trained in B2 security/access-control-auditing requirements.
+Security-related code went through an additional security code audit process by several people trained in B2 security/access-control-auditing requirements.
 Security related code changes also had to be integrated into a test system, and to pass a security/audit regression test suite, with output from that testing again audited by security-knowledgeable personnel.
 See MDD-004, Multics Functional Testing and Multics Configuration Management: Guidelines for Auditing Software, MAB-069, which describes code auditing and the special steps taken for B2 trusted software.

 Use on Exposure System